 Well, isn’t this the million-dollar question ;)

 How much money does a freelance artist make?
-I don’t really have a straight answer to this question I’m afraid, because it's a bit like asking ‘how much is a house worth?’ or ‘how much does it rain on Tuesdays?’
+What is a freelance artist's salary?
+I don’t really have a straight answer to these questions I’m afraid, because they are a bit like asking ‘how much is a house worth?’ or ‘how much does it rain on Tuesdays?’

 I can tell you how much a particular house is worth, I can tell you how much it rained on a particular Tuesday, and I can tell you how much a particular freelance artist made in a particular year if you like.

 On top of this, just because one artist earned a certain amount in a certain period means very little for all other freelance artists, and other time periods.

 How much money a freelance artist makes depends on a long list of factors - what kind of art they make, who they are making art for, how often they choose to work, how in-demand they are as an artist, how well they negotiate, whether they have built other streams of income…

 This article is written for 2D artists working in the entertainment industry - fantasy and science fiction art work made for films, games, comic books etc. If you aren't targeting this niche, I'm sorry, I dont have the data, but this whole site is geared toward fantasy and sci-fi artists, since that's my expertise.